3. Language Directives

 3.1.
 Task construct

-The programmer can specify a task using the task construct.
-This construct can appear inside any code block of the program, which will mark the following statement as a task.
+The programmer can specify that a block of code is a task using the task construct.
+This construct can appear inside any code block of the program, which will mark its following statement as a task.

 The syntax of the task construct is the following: